afsara001/Daraz-performance-testing-results/README.md

 # Daraz-performance-testing-results
-Here's a simple and concise README file you can use for your performance testing project repository:

----

 This repository contains the results of performance testing conducted on a sample e-commerce web application using **Apache JMeter**.
 The goal was to evaluate the application's behavior under various user loads and identify performance bottlenecks.